DelphinusLab/prover-node-docker/README.md

 ## Start

-Start the docker container simply with the following command
+Start all services at once with the following command, however it may clog up the terminal window as they all run in the same terminal.

 `docker compose up`